confluentinc/ksql/documentation/quickstart-docker.rst

 Start KSQL
 ----------

-1. From the host machine, connect to a shell on the Docker container ``<TOOD: container with KSQL application>``.
+1. From the host machine, connect to the container and call KSQL in one command: <TODO: update when Docker image is built>

 .. sourcecode:: bash

-   host$ docker-compose exec <TODO: container with KSQL application> sh
+   $ docker-compose exec ksql-application java -jar /app2/ksql-cli-1.0-SNAPSHOT-standalone.jar local --properties-file /app2/cluster.properties

-2. You can override any Kafka properties when starting KSQL with a properties file.
+2. (Optional) You may have noticed the ``--properties-file /app2/cluster.properties`` argument which allows you to override any Kafka properties when starting KSQL with a properties file.
 For example, if your broker is listening on ``kafka:29092`` and you want to set ``auto.offset.reset=earliest``, you can override these settings as follows.
 NOTE: set ``auto.offset.reset=earliest`` if you want the STREAM or TABLE to process data already in the Kafka topic.
 Here is a sample properties file, you need to create your own if you want to override defaults.

    .. sourcecode:: bash